High-visibility retro-reflective materials

 - EN13356:2001 – Visibility accessories for non-professional use.

-The standard for professional use high-visibility garments permits the manufacture of three classifications of garment.
+The standard for high-visibility garments permits the manufacture of three classifications of garment.
 Each classification is based on minimum allowances for both fluorescent material and tape that can be used in making a garment.
 The retro-reflective performance requirements for ‘separate performance’ tape (material intended to exhibit retro-reflective properties) and ‘combined performance’ tape (material intended to exhibit both background fluorescence and retro-reflective properties) are shown in table 1.

 |Table 1: EN ISO 20471:2013 + A1:2016 retro-reflective performance of new material requirements|